Alex-Kopylov/Hungarian-Algorithm/README.md

 # Hungarian algorithm
-Implementation of The Hungarian Algorithm for Assignment Problem in Kotlin
+Implementation of The Hungarian Algorithm for an Assignment Problem in Kotlin

 Run via:
 Hungarian algorithm.jar